Academic Program Review (APR)

 • Align Measure - Departments explicitly name their expectations for student learning, including describing what it looks like to achieve the stated learning at different stages of their programs.

-• Gather Data - Departments gather direct measures of student learning as demonstrated through coursework like papers, lab reports, problem sets, essays, creative works, and more.
+• Gather Data - Departments gather direct measures of student learning demonstrated through existing coursework, including papers, lab reports, problem sets, essays, creative works, and more.

-• Analyze Data - Departments engage with data on student learning to understand trends, patterns, but also exceptions in terms of where students meet the stated expectations for learning and where they do not.
+• Analyze Data - Departments engage with data on student learning to understand trends and patterns, but also where students meet the stated expectations for learning and where they do not.

 • Plan to Improve - Departments recognize that program-level learning is an amalgamation of their course experiences (as well as out-of-class opportunities) and consider broad curricular/course changes to improve student learning outcomes for all.